neursh/PowerLink/README.md

 A tight deadline app on iPhone & Android for navigating PowerPoint presentation!

 ## Why?
-Did it for fun and to avoid hustle when using other current apps.
+I did it for fun and to avoid hustle when using other current apps.

 ## Approach
 - TCP/IP with password verification.
 - Connect manually or via QR Code.
-- Allows limited keys to be executed to avoid attackers.
+- Allows limited keys executed to avoid attackers.
+This project is not associated whatsoever with Microsoft.